 Smaller areas of the current master plan are located within the Clarksburg Master Plan (1994) and the Boyds Master Plan (1985) boundaries.
-These areas encompass mostly Little Seneca Lake and Black Hills Regional Park.
-Relevant recommendations of the Clarksburg Master Plan are to maximize access to Black Hills Regional Park and promote linkages to the park's hiking and bicycle trails.
-Relevant recommendations of the Boyds Master Plan propose that Black Hills Regional Park incorporates a modest level of facility development without alteration of its the natural environment, with an emphasis on passive recreational uses.
+These areas encompass mostly Little Seneca Lake and Black Hill Regional Park.
+Relevant recommendations of the Clarksburg Master Plan are to maximize access to Black Hill Regional Park and promote linkages to the park's hiking and bicycle trails.
+Relevant recommendations of the Boyds Master Plan propose that Black Hill Regional Park incorporate a modest level of facility development without alteration of the natural environment, with an emphasis on passive recreational uses.

 Pursuant to the rules for the T-S Zone, "applications for [zoning] reclassification [were] prohibited until 50 years after the grant of the T-S zone" (Zoning Ordinance, §59-8.3.3.D.3.b).
 Since the T-S Zone was approved in 1968, this feature expired in 2018.
-While it is not expected that rezoning applications will be submitted as a result of the expiration date, the zoning reclassification is the primary purpose of this master plan.
+While it is not expected that rezoning applications will be submitted as a result of the expiration date, it is the primary purpose of this master plan.